Desperate Chinese steelmakers dump iron ore stocks

 Wary of the gloomy outlook, an official at a steel mill based in southeastern China, which is running at 70 percent of its 11-million-tonne annual capacity, said he has more than halved his stocks at Chinese ports to less than 1 million tonnes.

-The Beijing trader said he was prepared to sell in anticipation of prices spiraling lower as mills continue to sell and top miners Rio Tinto, BHP Billiton and Vale SA flooding the market with supply.
+The Beijing trader said he was prepared to sell in anticipation of prices spiralling lower as mills continue to sell and top miners Rio Tinto , BHP Billiton and Vale SA flooding the market with supply.

 “It is already difficult to sell iron ore, and much more difficult now.
 Steel mills, which should be buyers, are out to compete with us by selling iron ore.
 Who else can we sell to now?” he said.